Grokzen/pykwalify/docs/validation-rules.rst

 If ``True``, the map can have keys which are not present in the schema, and these can map to anything.

-Any keys which **are** specified in the schema must have values which conform to their corresponding constraints, if they are present.
+Any keys which **are** specified in the schema must have values which conform to their corresponding constraints if they are present.

 Default is ``False``.